clartaq/cwiki/resources/private/md/Work_Notes.md

 - Need to work on the CSS for lists so that sub-lists don't get formatted so weird, 24 Nov 2018, 04:07:18 pm.
 - When inserting text with a keystroke shortcut, the page is not marked as dirty and the preview is not updated.
 25 Nov 2018, 03:38:23 pm.
 - Seems like it's getting to be time to split out "commands", "keyboard-shortcuts", and "buttons" into their own namespaces in the editor.
 Getting to be like Java, 25 Nov 2018, 05:37:45 pm.
+- When exiting the editor, the program should check if the page being edited was a seed page.
+If so, it should offer to save it to a file (so I don't forget to do it before erasing the page database for testing or release), 17 Dec 2018, 04:25:32 pm.

+##### Noticed an Intermittent Error When Loading the Editor.17 Dec 2018, 04:16:22 pm. #####

+For some time now, I have sometimes observed the editor fail to load the correct page.
+I _think_ that when this occurs, it is the first edit attempt after loading the wiki.
+I _know_ it occurs when running either from the REPL or an Uberjar.

+The one time I thought to record it, the editor attempted to load `js/compiled/dev/goog/deps.js`, which, of course,​ is one of the output files produced during compilation of the ClojureScript portion of the program.

 ##### Attempting to Switch to a Maintained Fork of `com.cemerick/url` Causes Issues, 03 Dec 2018, 04:54:38 pm. #####